score-spec/docs/content/en/docs/get started/_index.md

       port: 8080
 ```

+## 3. `score-compose init`

-**3.** Initialize your current `score-compose` workspace, run the following command in your terminal:
+Initialize your current `score-compose` workspace, run the following command in your terminal:

 ```bash
 score-compose init --no-sample